ML4SCI/DeepLearnHackathon/NMRSpinChallenge/README.md

 ## Deliverables:

-We ask you to submit two models: one for guass and one for rkky.
+We ask you to submit two models: one for "gauss" and one for "RKKY".
 We ask you to make your predictions on the test sets.
 You don't have the true labels for the test sets meaning you are limited only to what you know about train sets (and validation subsets) to build the best models possible.

 Use your models to predict the three spin-interaction variables from the  echos, and submit your results for **each model** (two models total) in a tab delimited .txt  file of dimensions 6000 x 3 matching the "<model_type>_mat_info_model.txt" format.